 Filmstock was scrounged or acquired on the black market, including some from captured German stores, though with less variability than was once believed.
 Inconsistent brightness and contrast, previously attributed to different types of film, was more the result of poor processing — or wear and tear on degraded film elements, as the recent restoration of the Criterion edition startlingly illustrates.

-The moral heart of the story, co-written Rossellini and Federico Fellini, is its humanistic celebration of the solidarity uniting all manner of Italian citizens — ordinary civilians like Nina, Communist partisans like her fiancé Giorgio Manfredi (Marcello Pagliero), monarchists like the unseen forces of Badoglio, clergy like Don Pietro, and even children like Nina’s boy Marcello (Vito Annichiarico) — against the racist reign of terror represented by the Nazis.
-The engagement of the Communist Manfredi and the less-than-devout but still Catholic Nina, who plan to be married by Don Pietro rather than a Fascist official, is a dramatic token of this solidarity.
+The moral heart of the story, co-written Rossellini and Federico Fellini, is its humanistic celebration of the solidarity uniting all manner of Italian citizens — ordinary civilians like Pina, Communist partisans like her fiancé Giorgio Manfredi (Marcello Pagliero), monarchists like the unseen forces of Badoglio, clergy like Don Pietro, and even children like Pina’s boy Marcello (Vito Annichiarico) — against the racist reign of terror represented by the Nazis.
+The engagement of the Communist Manfredi and the less-than-devout but still Catholic Pina, who plan to be married by Don Pietro rather than a Fascist official, is a dramatic token of this solidarity.

 The film introduces Don Pietro on a buffoonish note, somewhat ineffectually refereeing a boys’ soccer game and getting beaned by the ball when distracted.
 Later, in an amusing but contrived moment, Don Pietro stops at a shop to pick up money and smuggle it to the resistance movement, where he uncomfortably contemplates a small statue of St. Rocco a bit too closely juxtaposed with another statue of a voluptuous nude, and has to make two adjustments before he is satisfied that the saint’s chastity is suitably honored.